ksauka/hicxai-research/README.md

 ## Generative Rewriter (Optional)

-You can enable a friendlier, style-controlled paraphrase of explanations.
+Enable a friendlier, style-controlled paraphrase of explanations.
 The default model is `gpt-4o-mini`.

 Environment variables: